aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/recognition-basics/_index.md

 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can test the quality of ***Aspose.BarCode*** recognition functionality and view the results online.{{% /alert %}}

 ## **Overview**
 Class [*BarCodeReader*](https://reference.aspose.com/barcode/php/classBarCodeReader) in ***Aspose.BarCode for PHP via Java*** is the most important to implement barcode recognition for more than 60 barcode types.
-First, it is necessary to indentify a barcode source that can be represented as a file or a bitmap object.
-After that, target symbologies needs to be specified using values from the [*DecodeType*](https://reference.aspose.com/barcode/php/classDecodeType) class.
+First, it is necessary to identify a barcode source that can be represented as a file or a bitmap object.
+After that, target barcode types need to be specified using values from the [*DecodeType*](https://reference.aspose.com/barcode/php/classDecodeType) class.
 By default, the library uses the *ALL_SUPPORTED_TYPES* setting that implies iterating over all supported barcode types to check for their presence in the source image.
-In this case, barcode scanning and recognition takes much more time.
-Developers can specify explicitly not only the desired barcode types but also a target region or regions in the source image.
+In this case, barcode scanning takes much more time.
+Developers can set explicitly not only the desired barcode types but also a target region or regions in the source image.
 This allows optimizing the scanning process by avoiding areas without barcodes.
 Target regions can be determined using class [*Rectangle*](https://reference.aspose.com/barcode/php/classRectangle/).

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/phpjava/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Main Barcode Reading Parameters**
 In ***Aspose.BarCode for PHP via Java***, barcode reading is performed according to the following steps:
 -	Determine the barcode source (image file, or bitmap), e.g. set the path to a source image
--	Select target barcode types. [*DecodeType*](https://reference.aspose.com/barcode/php/classDecodeType) is set to *ALL_SUPPORTED_TYPES* by default meaning that the sources image will be scanned to search for all supported barcode types; in this case, time required to finish the barcode detection process will increase.
+-	Select target barcode types. [*DecodeType*](https://reference.aspose.com/barcode/php/classDecodeType) is set to *ALL_SUPPORTED_TYPES* by default meaning that the sources image will be scanned to search for all supported barcode types; in this case, the time required to finish the barcode detection process will increase.

 The barcode library contains the *readBarCodes* function of class [*BarCodeReader*](https://reference.aspose.com/barcode/php/classBarCodeReader) that returns the result of barcode reading in an array of the [*BarCodeResult*](https://reference.aspose.com/barcode/php/classBarCodeResult) type.